dr-majie/reml-group/README.md

 ## Welcome to REML-Group!

-REML-group is a research group focusing on REliable Multimodality Learning.
-If you are interested in our lab, you can learn more via the following ways.
+The REML group is a specialized research group that focuses on the development of REliable Multimodality Learning techniques.
+It functions as a sub-group within the iMiss Group, which is affiliated with the Ministry of Education Key Lab for Intelligent Networks and Network Security.
 <!--
 **reml-group/reml-group** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.